 The Seleucid repression started under Antiochus.
 He supported the priests with their animal sacrifice and persecuted the prophets who did not accept it.
 Antiochus wanted a consistent approach to worship across his dominions.
 Many prophets moved north to places like Galilee.
-They started to worship in homes and in synagogues using their "idol" altars (like the Migdal stone) to burn the incense, replicating what they had done in the temple sanctuary.
+They started to worship in homes and in synagogues.
+They used their "idol" ( a term used in I Maccabees) altars (like the Migdal stone) to burn the incense, replicating what they had done in the temple sanctuary.
 They would see the smoke rise and smell the pleasant odour which would remind them of the Spirit of God and the temple.
 They also built mikveh to immerse themselves in water as a symbol of the cleansing they had received by God's Spirit.
 This defiance led to more Seleucid persecution.

 It was Judas who restored the prophets to power.
 He defeated the military challenge of the Seleucids, purged the temple of the priests, dismantled the altar for burnt offerings, replaced the stolen furniture and curtains in the sanctuary, and restored the daily sacrifice of incense in the sanctuary.
 The prophets became friends of the Jewish kings and the Romans.
-Later, post the revolt, the priests (probably including Josephus) and the Romans gave the name of Judas to the betrayer of Jesus in their newly created religion of Christianity.
+Later, post the revolt, the Church Fathers gave the name of Judas to the betrayer of Jesus in their newly created religion of Christianity.

 The prophetic books of the bible (representing more than a half of the OT) testify to the prophet's disillusion with the priests, and animal sacrifice as a means of cleansing.
 The peshers (commentaries) on the prophetic books by the priests testify to the priest's disillusion with the prophets who they called "seekers of smooth things", meaning that they didn't conform to the priest's view of the law.